 Dr Scott Hollier – Senior Lecturer and Accessibility Consultant

-Scott is also the Specialist Adviser – Digital Accessibility for Media Access Australia and is a member of the Advisory Committee of the World Wide Web Consortium (W3C), the organisation primarily responsible for developing international standards for the web.
+Scott is also the Specialist Adviser – Digital Accessibility for Centre for Inclusive Design and is a member of the Advisory Committee of the World Wide Web Consortium (W3C), the organisation primarily responsible for developing international standards for the web.

 Dr Ruchi Permvattana – Lecturer, University of South Australia

 Dr Ruchi Permvattana is a published author in the field of accessible e-learning and has completed a PhD (Information Systems) titled “The VIVID Model: Accessible IT e-learning environments for the Vision Impaired”.
 Other qualifications include both undergraduate and Master degrees in Design, specialising in online interface design.

 Dr Permvattana’s work experience includes several years of research for the School of Electrical and Computer Engineering, Curtin University, focusing on resolving online education for vision-impaired students, lecturing and subject coordinating for the School of Information Systems at Curtin University, and the creation and the design and development of accessible websites.
 Dr Permvattana’s primary career goal is to work towards improving the independence and employability of people with a range of disabilities.

 - Content writers

 - Web content managers, administrators and/or editors